anoopraju31/next-realtime-chat/README.md

-# ⏳ TempChat: Ephemeral Real-Time Messaging
+# ⏳ Next Realtime Chat

-**TempChat** is a privacy-focused, real-time chat application built for fleeting conversations.
+**Next Realtime Chat** is a privacy-focused, real-time chat application built for fleeting conversations.
 Users can create secure rooms to chat with another person for exactly **10 minutes**.
 Once the timer expires, the room is automatically dismantled, and all conversation data is permanently purged from the database.

 ---